timoderbeste/gpt-sh/README.md

 ### DO Commands

 - Rename an existing variable
-- Cache the env variables so that created/saved variables are not lost every time the shell is restarted
 - Save the values of a variable to a file given a file path

 ## Acknowledgement